willemlarsen/mobprogrammingrpg/rpg_roles_plain_text.md

 - Ask and get an idea from someone in the mob who has been quiet.
 - Make a totally ridiculous suggestion and ask for people’s options.
 - Defer to junior or least privileged voice for suggestion on next move.

+## Major Pain
+- Verbalize to the mob pain felt in the process, tools, interpersonal interactions
+- Notice pain being felt by others in the mob.
+Ask about it and show empathy.
+- Amplify pain that is being ignored by the mob (e.g. repeating issues)
+- Call for a retrospective on a pain point to inspect and adapt on